linkovich2/StarboundExtended/README.md

 =====
 - Current playthrough:
   - Character Creation
-    - Make human/apex eyes less beady
-    - Possibly allow for changing eye color (saw that someone made hair that covered the beady eyes - that may work for me)
     - Add more novakid brands
     - More hair styles in general
   - Early Game (First Planet)